cap-js/change-tracking/README.md

 entity Customers : cuid, managed {
   ...
-  addresses : Association to Addresses;
+  address : Composition of one Addresses;
   ...
 }
 ```